-Coronavirus Covid 19: Grant Robertson and Ministry of Health to update on Covid-19 pandemic
+Coronavirus Covid 19: Two new deaths, new details about level 3 revealed

 There are still 16 significant clusters and more previously unknown infections have been linked to clusters.
 Yesterday, 4241 tests were processed.

-One hundred and twenty-eight health care workers have tested positive and about half were affected outside the workplace, the source of the others' infections were still being investigated.
+One hundred and twenty-eight health care workers have tested positive and about half were affected outside the workplace.
+The source of the others' infections were still being investigated.

 McElnay said they were "very conscious" about health inequities and it was part of their response.
 Robertson said they'd given those groups extra money.